farhadab/sec-edgar-financials/README.md

 # stock = Stock('AAPL')
 year = 2016 # can use default of 0 to get the latest
 quarter = 1 # 1, 2, 3, 4, or default value of 0 to get the latest
+# using defaults to get the latest annual, can simplify to just Stock('AAPL')
 stock = Stock(symbol='AAPL', period=period, year=year, quarter=quarter)
 stock.get_statements_of_income()
 stock.get_balance_sheets()